CelinaGitau/Python/README.md

 from google.colab import files files = files.upload()
 ```
-Inspect data, load and read your csv file
+Inspect data, load and read your  slected csv file and named file as sales

 ```
 import pandas as pd
 sales = pd.read_csv('sales.csv')
 sales
 ```
-### LOOPS
+### LOOPS : `while`, `continue` and break control flows
-This uses a loop to repeat actions until a condition is met
+This repeats actions until a condition is met

-Using loop `while`, `continue` and break control flows

  **x** variable, starting with value of 1